Sarah-dev55/team-portfolio-project/README.md

 | 1.0 | 10/21/2025 | Repository initialized and README created |

 ---
+## Team Retrospective Analysis

+The most significant technical challenge our team faced during the project was related to merging branches and resolving conflicts.
+Since multiple members were working on the same repository simultaneously, we frequently encountered merge conflicts—especially within shared files like index.html.
+Managing these conflicts required careful coordination and consistent communication among team members.

+To solve conflicts effectively, we compared the old and new versions of the code side by side using Git’s diff tool and Visual Studio Code’s merge editor.
+This allowed us to clearly see what each teammate had changed and decide which parts to keep or combine.
+Each time a conflict appeared, we reviewed both versions, discussed the changes if necessary, and manually merged the relevant sections to preserve everyone’s contributions.
+This process helped us understand the importance of version control discipline and the need to pull the latest updates before committing new changes.

+Pull requests also played a crucial role in improving our workflow and the final result.
+By using pull requests, we could track each member’s progress, review their code before merging, and comment directly on specific sections when something needed clarification or improvement.
+This system not only helped us catch small errors or missing details early but also ensured that everyone stayed aware of ongoing changes in the repository.
+As a result, we could identify potential merge conflicts earlier and resolve them more efficiently.

+Overall, this experience strengthened our understanding of collaborative development practices.
+We learned that effective communication, consistent updates, and structured pull request reviews are key to maintaining a clean and stable codebase when multiple developers work together.

 ### Authors
 Created collaboratively by the **Team of Portfolio Project Group**.